AbdullahHassan176/NFGARCH/README.md

 There are separate result files for each engine: NF_GARCH_Results_manual.xlsx for manual engine results, NF_GARCH_Results_rugarch.xlsx for rugarch engine results, and Initial_GARCH_Model_Fitting.xlsx for the standard GARCH baseline.

 Key Findings
 The research shows that NF-GARCH significantly outperforms standard GARCH models.
-The best NF-GARCH AIC is -34,586 compared to Standard GARCH's -7.55, representing approximately a 4,500x better model fit.
+NF-GARCH models achieve substantially lower (more negative) AIC values compared to Standard GARCH, indicating better model fit.
 Among standard GARCH variants, eGARCH performs best.
 The complete risk assessment shows NF-GARCH has superior VaR and stress testing performance.
 Both chronological and time-series CV splits have been analyzed comprehensively.

+**Note**: AIC values are negative log-likelihood based metrics where lower (more negative) values indicate better fit.
+Direct ratio comparisons of AIC values are not meaningful; differences in AIC values should be interpreted instead.

 Results Viewer